Each IPC theme has a Knowledge Harvest where students explore what they already know and what they want to find out in each IPC theme.

 What do our students learn?

 Our curriculum is based on the English National Curriculum, which provides structure and continuity for the FIS learning objectives and a benchmark for our high expectations.
 Other than English and Maths other subjects are delivered through exciting IPC themes.
 We take advantage of local resources, expertise, history and geography.
-Our IPC curriculum interconnect to ensure our students progress through the years.
+Our IPC curriculum interconnects to ensure our students progress through the years.
+IPC is a thematic curriculum which links learning through independent yet interdependent subjects within a theme subjects such as PE, Music, IT, History, Geography, Science, Art, Design, International and Society.
 Instruction is provided in English.